arielgee/Sage-Like/.misc/tasks.md

 * too many log writing - temperary disable logging when discovery-Aggressive ?
 * replace substr() with substring() or slice()
 * detect 'host permission for the tab' to avoid injection error.
 Example: a github source code file displayed raw (https://raw.githubusercontent.com/arielgee/Sage-Like/master/README.md)
+* feedPreview: show relative time in text (3h 1d, 2w, 5m, 1y)
+* remove empty elements from the feed-item description tooltip => no need; there is no
+* feed-item description tooltip: remove the images? only text? => already DONE
 ---

 ## Now
-* feedPreview: show elaped time in text (3h 1d, 2w, 5m, 1y)
+* pasted url from THIS file ito the tree view is 'invalid URL error '
 ---

 ## Next
-* remove empty elements from the feed-item description tooltip
-* feed-item description tooltip: remove the images? only text?
-* pasted url from THIS file ito the tree view is 'invalid URL error '
 * in prototypes use `oRef` to reduce references like in `Date.prototype.getRelativeShortLocaleString()`
 * post some CSS files that will serve as samples and/or templates (like the 2 columns)
 * check following links